fossasia/knitting.fossasia.org/README.md

 You can comment on issues and through these reach the developers directly.
 We have a Gitter chat which you can join: [![Join the chat at https://gitter.im/fashiontec/knitapps][gitter-svg]][gitter]

---
+---

 Outdated Projects
 -----------------

-These projects are a bit older, obsoleted or not maintained any more.
+These projects are a bit older, obsolete or not maintained any more.

 ### knitpat